alexjamesmacpherson/pacman/README.md

 # Pac-Man (CS324)
-Computer Graphics coursework, recreating Pac-Man in C++ using fundamental OpenGL and GLUT libraries.
+Computer Graphics coursework, recreating Pac-Man in C++ from OpenGL first principles.

 ## Dependencies
 There are a couple of dependencies required to compile and run the project.